Local Government by-elections

 In addition, if the voter intending to run as a candidate or the nominating organization requests it, the election office performing the verification shall provide information on the result of the verification.

-If the nomination meets the legal requirements, the local election commission shall register the individual constituency candidate no later than the 4th day following the submission of the nomination.
+If the nomination complies with the legal requirements, the local election commission shall register the individual candidate no later than on the fourth day following the date of nomination.

-If the local election commission rejects the registration of the candidate due to an insufficient number of recommendations, the independent candidate or the nominating organization may request additional recommendation forms by submitting a new A4 form until the deadline for submitting the candidacy.
-The additional recommendations collected and submitted by the deadline must be added to the recommendations submitted earlier.
+If the local election commission refuses to register the candidate due to an insufficient number of recommendations, the independent candidate or the nominating organization may request additional recommendation forms by submitting anotherA4form before the deadline for candidate registration.
+The additional recommendations collected and submitted by the deadline shall be added to the recommendations already submitted.

-Rules Regarding the Nomination of a Joint Individual Constituency Candidate
+Rules Regarding the Nomination of a Joint Individual List Candidate

-The recommendation form must be requested jointly by the nominating organizations participating in the nomination of the joint candidate on the A4 form.
+The recommendation sheet must be requested together by the nominating organizations participating in the nomination of the joint candidate on the A4 form.
 The rules regarding joint candidates are otherwise the same as the rules for nominating an independent candidate.

 A candidate is withdrawn if: